Rediscovered as a Showa-Era Retro "Photogenic Spot"! A Deep Dive into Hakodate Park Children's World, Home of Japan's Oldest Ferris Wheel|Domingo

 Hakodate Park

 This super-compact Ferris wheel is 10 meters high and completes one rotation in about 3 minutes and 45 seconds.
 It was originally installed in 1954 in Onuma Quasi-National Park in the neighboring town of Nanae and was moved to its current location in 1965.
 In 2019, it was registered as a National Tangible Cultural Property and is known as the oldest existing Ferris wheel in Japan.
-Compared to the typical capsule-style gondolas, its design is quite open.
+Compared to the typical capsule-style gondolas, it has a very open design.
 It sways when the wind blows, and the ride to the top is surprisingly thrilling.

 Hakodate Park